-You’ve navigated the stormy waters of Trauma Triggers and a dysregulated nervous system…you’ve tackled the hard work of reclaiming and rediscovering you… – now get your sexy back!!
+But you’ve already navigated the stormy waters of Trauma Triggers and a dysregulated nervous system – now you’re ready to sort out your life and move on!

-Rest assured, you will rise above like a Phoenix from the ashes, beloved.
+Rest assured, beauty, you will rise above like a Phoenix from the ashes.